lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

       After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail and passing another stunning waterfall.
   - item: >-
-      Arrive at Meung Ang Village, where you will be staying the night, explore the local village and visit the local school.
+      Arrive at Khun Poy Village, where you will be staying the night, explore the local village and visit the local school.
   - item: >-
       Enjoy a local thai dinner cooked by your guide, you are welcome to help